-Many who come to visit Savannah are concerned for the well being of the animals pulling around these carriages full of smiling tourists.
+Some people may feel concern for the well being of the animals pulling around these carriages full of smiling tourists.
 I mean, sure its great to hop on a carriage and be transported to a different time, but how do we really treat these horses behind the scenes?
-This is certainly a valid question and concern.
+This is certainly a valid question, and we totally get it!
 We’d like to take this opportunity to tell you up-front just how life is for these big guys.

-We have one pretty basic philosophy that we’ve adapted and feel VERY strongly about.
-Horses are people too.
-Well, technically not, but we can tell you that they each have very distinct personalities such as people.
+First, you should know, that each member of our herd is cherished and loved greatly.
+Each horse has a very distinct personality as do their human counterparts.
 They want to be treated with respect and love and honesty, just like people.
 There is just no way that any of us could make a 2000lb plus animal to do something unless they wanted to…..so we ASK them, respectfully.
 Our drivers and barn-men are very much family members to these horses and know each little idiosyncrasy that tells us how a horse is feeling on a given day.

-- For more on how we care for the horses please watch some of these videos about the horses and their care.
+- For more on how we care for our own horses here at CTOS, please watch some of these videos about the horses and their care.

 - Video – Summer Days